Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 A review of available evidence found that for Bowen disease (squamous cell carcinoma in situ), there is limited data to recommend one treatment over another.
 More research is needed.

-Most basal and squamous cell cancers are treated with surgery.
+Most basal and squamous cell carcinomas are treated with surgery.
 Research has found that surgery has the best results, but because it can have functional or cosmetic effects, some patients opt for radiation.

 Squamous cell cancers of the skin are considered to be high-risk if any of the following are present: